IncidiousJacob/SPNATI/creator-docs/docs/dialogue/tags.md

 ---

-This is a comprehensive list of all tags you can give your characters, or which your character can target in dialogue.
-[Having a certain amount of filtered dialogue is necessary for being added to test](/docs/policy/testing.html).
+"Tags" are simple descriptors you can give your character, or which your character can target in dialogue.
+This is **not** a comprehensive list of all tags available.
+The complete list changes too often to be worth documenting here.
+However, the Character Editor will always have the full list of tags available, so be sure to keep your copy of the SPNatI repository up-to-date.

 If your character is from a new franchise, please add a new franchise tag in the Character Editor for them.
 Otherwise, do not add new tags yourself.
 However, if you have an idea for a new tag and know of multiple characters in-game it could apply to, you are welcome to suggest it.

 Tags can be set to only the stages for when they are applicable.
 This includes tags for specific items of clothing, changes in attitude, or changes in appearance.
 Tags for personality, physical features, or overall outfit should be set for all stages.

+[Having a certain amount of filtered dialogue is necessary for being added to test](/docs/policy/testing.html).
+You may be asked by sponsors to include [additional filtered lines, as part of their sponsorship requirements,](../policy/sponsorship.html) so be sure to familiarize yourself with the tag list.

 # Physical Features